IDA-RE-things/IDA-RE-things/README.md

 ### Automotive:
 - reversing/research of old BOSCH ECU's firmware code (`Motronic` different versions). (i8051/- based chips)
-- (one such Motronic was repaired by me for my car in 2006, while no one wanted to repair it on stations).
+- (one such Motronic was repaired by me for my car in 2006, while no one wanted to repair it before on stations).
 - ECU-diagnostic software research/reversing.
 - other autoelectronics